libbyeak/andhacks25/README.md

 - Blank fields in a Notion database will display as "TBA"

 - If you change the spreadsheet's column names/types in Notion, you will need to update the schema in notion.ts.
-See that file for details of how to do that.
+See that file for details of how to do so

+### Firebase Integration: The Portal

+- Navigate to /authentication to access the portal; it wasn't used for &hacks 11 and so is not linked from the main page